ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

       ::: tip
       After setting up your Nginx rules and domain name with the proper aliases, you will need to delete the rule regarding port 1337 as this is for testing and setting up the project - **not for production**.
       :::
-- 点击 blue `Review and Launch` button.
+- 点击 blue `Review and Launch` 按钮
-- Review the details, in the **Step 7: Review Instance Launch**, then click the blue `Launch` button.
-Now, you need to **select an existing key pair** or **create a new key pair**.
+- Review the details, in the **Step 7: Review Instance Launch**, then click the blue `Launch` 按钮 Now, you need to **select an existing key pair** or **create a new key pair**.
 To create a new key pair, do the following:
-  - Select the dropdown option `Create a new key pair`.
+  - 选择 dropdown option `Create a new key pair`.
   - Name your the key pair name, e.g. `ec2-strapi-key-pair`
     ::: warning
     Download the **private key file** (.pem file).
 This file is needed, so note where it was downloaded.
     :::
-  - After downloading the file, click the blue `Launch Instances` button.
+  - After downloading the file, click the blue `Launch Instances` 按钮

 Your instance is now running.
 Continue to the next steps.